Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding: Hard-to-Distinguish Patents

-\textbf{Second}, patent documents are often \textbf{strategically obfuscated}, written to disclose the minimum required for legal protection while revealing as little as possible about the underlying invention.
-As a result, their language tends to be intentionally dense, formal, and legally contorted.
-Readability studies show that patent specifications—particularly the claims sections—require significantly higher grade-level comprehension than comparably technical scientific prose, due to their use of dense jargon and legalistic drafting norms \citep{kong2023linguistic,ouellette2012disclose}.
-This linguistic complexity is further illustrated in Figure \ref{fig:arxivVsPatents}, which compares the model perplexity of LLaMA-3.1-8B-Instruct on 4,000 randomly selected computer science paper abstracts from ArXiv and 4,000 matched patent abstracts from the same years.
+\textbf{Second}, patent documents are often \textbf{strategically obfuscated}, disclosing only what is legally required while minimizing substantive revelation.
+Consequently, their language is deliberately dense, formal, and legalistic.
+Readability studies show that patent texts demand substantially higher comprehension than comparably technical scientific prose due to jargon-heavy and legally constrained drafting conventions \citep{kong2023linguistic,ouellette2012disclose}.
+This linguistic complexity is further illustrated in Figure \ref{fig:arxivVsPatents}, which compares the model perplexity of LLaMA-3.1-8B-Instruct on 4,000 randomly selected computer science paper texts from ArXiv and 4,000 matched patent descriptions from the same years.
 Perplexity, while not a direct measure of understanding, reflects the model’s inability to predict the next word in a sequence.
-Consistently higher perplexity on patent abstracts suggests that they contain highly technical and domain-specific language that poses a greater challenge for LLMs to parse and comprehend.
-An example of paired patent abstracts and a related paper abstract can be seen in Appendix \ref{ap5}.
+Consistently higher perplexity on patents suggests that they contain highly technical and domain-specific language that poses a greater challenge for LLMs to parse and comprehend.
+An example of paired patents and a related paper can be seen in Appendix \ref{ap5}.

-\textbf{Third}, and most importantly, even though patents may seem similar, we know that they are not.
-Each granted patent in our dataset has undergone an \textbf{extensive expert evaluation process conducted by patent examiners} at the USPTO.
-This review assesses whether the application satisfies the legal requirements of novelty, non-obviousness, and utility.
-During this process, examiners conduct detailed prior art searches, compare the proposed invention to existing patents and publications, and determine whether the claimed invention constitutes a meaningful and non-trivial contribution over what already exists.
-This institutional validation is crucial for our task: it provides a strong, domain-informed guarantee that two different granted patents indeed describe conceptually distinct inventions.
+\textbf{Third}, and most importantly, despite surface similarity, granted patents are known to be conceptually distinct because each has undergone \textbf{extensive expert review} by USPTO examiners.
+This process evaluates novelty, non-obviousness, and utility through detailed prior-art searches and comparative analysis.
+As a result, institutional validation provides a strong, domain-informed, human-expert-evaluated guarantee that different granted patents represent non-trivial conceptual distinctions, even when they appear nearly identical.